-Unit Goal Which institutional goals from the KCCD Strategic Plan will be advanced upon completion of this goal?
-Progress on goal achievement (choose one) Status Update - Action Plan Colleges requesting accomplishment of this goal or colleges' planning indicating this need.
-(Include supporting documentation.)
-Other group (besides ones of the colleges) requesting accomplishment of this goal.
-(Include supporting documentation.)
-Clean energy technology will be more visible and accessible to the community Goal 3 - Strengthen organizational effectiveness Completed: Revised: X_Ongoing: Project planning still in development; Implementation not expected for 1-2 years District requested to supplement college instruction at Bakersfield College and BC Centers Community & Industry will also have access to technology as agreed upon with District 2.
-Academia, the community, and industry will be engaged in energy education and training Goal 2 - Provide workforce and economic development programs that respond to local and regional industry Completed: Revised: X Ongoing: Currently in collaborations with various partnerships District requested to supplement college instruction at Bakersfield College and BC Centers; District expansion in progress Community & Industry will also have access to technology as agreed upon with District 3.
-Educational pathways and access to information, resources, and opportunities in the renewable energy sector will be established through various partnerships with educational leaders, governmental organizations, community-based organizations, employers, and workers Goal 1 - Maximize student success, ensure student access, and reduce equity gaps Completed: Revised: X Ongoing: Currently in collaborations with various partnerships District requested to supplement college instruction at Bakersfield College and BC Centers; District expansion in progress Community & Industry will also have access to technology as agreed upon with District a) List the unit's current resource levels by outlining existing staff, listing (major) technology/equipment the unit uses, describing the space the unit occupies, and the unit's current budget.
+Unit Goal Which institutional goals Progress on Status Update - Colleges requesting Other group (besides from the KCCD Strategic goal Action Plan accomplishment of this ones of the colleges) Plan will be advanced achievement goal or colleges' requesting upon completion of this (choose one) planning indicating this accomplishment of goal? need.
+(Include this goal.
+(Include supporting supporting documentation.) documentation.)
+1. Clean energy technology Goal 3 - Strengthen Completed: Project planning District requested to Community & will be more visible and organizational still in supplement college Industry will also accessible to the effectiveness Revised: development; instruction at have access to community Implementation Bakersfield College and technology as agreed X Ongoing: not expected for BC Centers upon with District 1-2 years 2.
+Academia, the Goal 2 - Provide Completed: Currently in District requested to Community & community, and industry workforce and economic collaborations supplement college Industry will also will be engaged in energy development programs Revised: with various instruction at have access to education and training that respond to local and partnerships Bakersfield College and technology as agreed regional industry X Ongoing: BC Centers; District upon with District expansion in progress 3.
+Educational pathways Goal 1 - Maximize Completed: Currently in District requested to Community & and access to information, student success, ensure collaborations supplement college Industry will also resources, and student access, and Revised: with various instruction at have access to opportunities in the reduce equity gaps partnerships Bakersfield College and technology as agreed renewable energy sector X Ongoing: BC Centers; District upon with District will be established through expansion in progress various partnerships with educational leaders, governmental organizations, community- based organizations, employers, and workers a) List the unit's current resource levels by outlining existing staff, listing (major) technology/equipment the unit uses, describing the space the unit occupies, and the unit's current budget.